schuetze/paperless-ngx-docling-consume/INSTALL.md

 Installing dependencies:
 [...]
 ````
-### clone the repos of paperless-ngx and the docling b
+### clone the repos of paperless-ngx and the paperless-ngx-docling-consume
 ````bash
 cd
 git clone https://github.com/paperless-ngx/paperless-ngx